How our test assesses C# skills

-The test is designed to indicate how well a candidate understands C++ based on a final test score, which can then be compared to the scores of other applicants.
+In Picked’s C# test, candidates will need to answer a range of questions targeting an intermediate level of proficiency, from demonstrating their knowledge and understanding of core functions to solving bugs in the code.
+The test is designed to indicate how well a candidate understands C# based on a final test score, which can then be compared to the scores of other applicants.

 During the development process, the test was rigorously analysed to maximise reliability and validity in line with industry best practices.
-It was created and tested by programmers and psychometric experts, and field-tested with a representative sample of job applicants who have varying C++ experience, just like you might find in a talent pool.
+It was created and revised by programmers and psychometric experts, and field-tested with a representative sample of job applicants who have varying C# experience, just like you might find in a talent pool.

 Our programming tests are monitored to ensure they are up-to-date and optimised for performance.